 Denis acts for insolvency practitioners, corporates, high net worth individuals and government entities.
 He has acted for clients from a wide variety of jurisdictions, including in particular Russia and the FSU, and the East Asia region.

-Denis entered the rankings in Chambers & Partners for the first time in 2018, and has maintained his ranking in 2019 and 2020.
+Denis entered the rankings in Chambers & Partners for the first time as an associate in 2018, and maintained his ranking in 2019, 2020 and 2021.

 Denis is a native Russian speaker.
 He graduated from the University of Oxford (Oriel College) with a BA in Philosophy, Politics and Economics in 2006 and then from the College of Law (Guildford) with a degree in Law in 2008.